 You can also use these services to travel further south to the state of Perak on another Komuter service that originates at Bukit Mertjam (BM).

-First, you will have to take the train to BM (apart from one service in the morning that originates from Butterworth), where you change trains for Komuter services south to Padang Rengas, stopping at :
+First, you will have to take the train to BM (apart from a few services a day that originate from Butterworth), where you change trains for Komuter services south to Padang Rengas, stopping at :

 As already mentioned, the long distance ETS Trains to places like Ipoh and KL Sentral in Kuala Lumpur, currently do not stop at Bukit Tengah, so you should first take a Komuter Train (or local bus) to Bukit Mertajam Station, where all ETS services heading both north and south stop.